ircv3/ircv3-specifications/extensions/custom-emoji.md

                 "url": "https://example.com/this.jpg",
                 "alt": "the word 'this' with an arrow pointing upwards at the preceding message" },
-            "@comment": "data URL below truncated in this example for brevity", "thonk": {
+            "thonk": {
                 "url": "data:image/png;base64,iVBORw0KGgoAAAAN...ErkJggg==",
                 "alt": ""